 In 2018, Patina, a cross-cultural collaboration with calligrapher and visual artist Juno Oka, choreographers Ade Suharto and Shin Sakuma, premiered at OzAsia Festival 2018.
 Highly praised, it was shortlisted for the 2018 Adelaide Critics Circle Award for Innovation.

 Kotlowy received a $50,000 ArtsSA Fellowship in 2019 to participate in residencies with gamelan ensembles in Ireland, the UK, and Japan.

-An anthology of his piano music recorded by Stephen Whittington is available on de la Catessen records and via Bandcamp. https://davidkotlowy.bandcamp.com/
+His music is available on de la Catessen records and via Bandcamp. https://davidkotlowy.bandcamp.com/